avbelyaev/K8S-RBAC-experiments/kube/config/rbac/README.md

 # bind user "dev-user" to role "admin-role" at namespace "dev-ns" (developer is and admin in his namespace)
 # same as create -f rolebinding-dev-user-dev-ns.yaml
-kubectl create rolebinding dev-user-dev-ns-binding --user=dev-user --role=admin-role --namespace=dev-ns
+kubectl create rolebinding dev-user-stage-ns-binding --user=dev-user --role=admin-role --namespace=stage-ns

 # bind "dev-user" to "reader-role" at namespace "prod-ns" (dev can only read at production)
 # same as create -f rolebinding-dev-user-prod-ns.yaml